 I have a lot of student loan debt.

-I also leased a new car recently so I still have a couple more years.
+I also leased a new car so I still have to let the lease run out.
 After my car lease contract ends, I will be buying the car.

 I have credit card debt, but I pay off my balance in full every month.